A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 gold s link to inflation

-Gold's historical role as a safe-haven asset underscores its relationship with inflation, especially during times of economic instability.
+Gold's historical role as a safe-haven asset underscores its relationship with inflation, especially during economic instability.

 Gold bullion effectively hedges against inflation, particularly when monetary policy induces inflationary pressures.
 The 1970s provide a notable example, with gold yielding an impressive 35% annual return as inflation peaked at 8.8%, demonstrating its capacity for wealth preservation.